4 Ways to Manage Holiday Bloating

 • By Jef L’Ecuyer, Registered Dietitian

 With the holidays fast approaching there are lots to be excited about!
 Visiting with loved ones, gift giving, and of course, eating all of the delicious, festive foods.
-But sometimes, with all of the excitement and fun, comes along with it a side of anxiety about how our bodies will handle certain foods.
+But sometimes, with all of the excitement and fun, comes along with it a side of anxiety about how our bodies will handle all of the indulgences.
 Of course, it’s lovely to enjoy our favorite foods, but when it comes at the price of stomach pain and digestive discomfort, it can leave us feeling unsure about our choices and more importantly, confused about how to feel better.
-If you’re prone to bloating and other linked digestive symptoms like distention, burping or embarrassing flatulence, you may be wondering how to reduce bloating?
-The good news is that there are several things you can do to support any digestive distress and relive bloating this holiday season!
+If you’re prone to bloating and other linked digestive issues like distention, burping or embarrassing flatulence, you may be wondering how to decrease bloating?
+The good news is that there are several things you can do to support your digestion and beat the holiday bloat this season!

 Bloating 101